krissur/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-## Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis:
-Overview of the loan prediction risk analysis:
-The purpose of this analysis is well defined
+The purpose of this analysis was to campare machine learning to evaluate data and deside which worked the best.
+* Oversampling with Ramdom Oversampler and SMOTE machine learning algorithms
+* Undersampling with the ClusterCentroids algorithm.
+* Over/Under Sampling Combinatorialusing the SMOTEENN algothrim.
+* Compare 2 new machine learning models, Balanced Random Forest Classifier and Easy Ensemble Classifier

 ## Results:
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models

 ## Summary: